pallets/flask/esof/docs/assignment2.md

 * **Pre-conditions**: none

 * **Description**:

 1. The developer analyse and set what are the resources used by the application and process comunication between server and applicationl.

 * **Post-conditions**:

+1. Application is now able to get what resource need from local ou external source

 <a name="domainmodel"/>